 For more information, please visit https://anjalischool.org

 Amrit Sagar (“Ocean of Nectar”) is a working model of the best environmental practices and a teaching center demonstrating traditional and innovative sustainable practices readily available and practical to implement.
 The ten-acre facility is situated on the undeveloped eastern bank of the Ganges River, a short boat ride from Varanasi’s city center.
 At Amrit Sagar, organically farmed vegetables, fruit and dairy provide food for the boys’ and girls’ hostels in Varansi.
 The Center is innovating with clean energy, safe water and agricultural production, serving as a working model for sustainability best practices.
-Amrit Sagar is model for economic development.
-It provides jobs for local villagers and serves as a model for energy and food resource management.
+Amrit Sagar also provides jobs for local villagers and serves as a model for energy and food resource management.

 Located on the Bal Ashram property, Project Shakti is inspiring and uplifting an ever-growing population of underprivileged women in Varanasi since its creation in 2009.
 Serving primarily uneducated, young women, the program provides training in a variety of skills such as sewing, tailoring and making traditional handicrafts.
 Classes are equipping women with the necessary skills to find suitable jobs, sell their commodities and launch their services in the local community - and thus earn their own livelihoods.
 Project Shakti has made several computer training loans, and in the near future, will offer loans for nursing and other vocational training programs.
 After securing a job and/or independent income, the women will return the investment so it can then be shared with be others.